threepointone/partyserver/README.md

 [PartyServer](/packages/partyserver/README.md) - The core library for building real-time applications with Durable Objects.
 This library enhances a standard Durable Object to make it easier to work with WebSockets, as well as adding some additional features like lifecycle hooks and broadcasting.

+[PartySocket](/packages/partysocket/README.md) - A library for working with WebSockets.
+It features reconnections, buffering, resilience, and more.

 [Y-PartyServer](/packages/y-partyserver/README.md) - A library that adds Yjs support to PartyServer.
 Yjs is a CRDT library that allows for real-time collaborative editing.
 This library exposes a base class extending PartyServer that adds Yjs support, with utility hooks for loading/saving Yjs documents from any external storage.

 [🥖 partysub](/packages/partysub/README.md) - A library for doing pubsub at scale with PartyServer.
 It lets you configure a "room" to be backed by N separate Durable Object instances, and a strategy for spreading the load across the world concentrated in configurable locations.